kanootoko/digitalModel_provision/README.md

 * **/api/provision_v3/ready**: returns the list of calculated service types with the number of them.
 * **/api/provision_v3/services**: returns the list of conctere services with their provision evaluation.
 Takes `service` and `location` as optional parameters.
   `service` can be one of the services calculated (by name or by id), `location` is a district or municipality by full or short name.
+* **/api/provision_v3/service/{service_id}**: returns the provision evaluation of a given service.
+If not found, service name = "Not found" and response status is 404.
 * **/api/provision_v3/houses**: returns the list of houses with their services provision.
 At least one of the `service` and `location` parameters must be set.
   `location` can be municipality or district given as short or full name, `service` - service type given by id or by name.
+* **/api/provision_v3/house/{house_id}**: returns the service types provision evaluation of a given house.
+If house is not found, address = "Not found" and response status is 404. `service` can be set by name or id to get information of ont particular service type.
 * **/api/provision_v3/house_services/{house_id}/**: returns the list of services of given service type around the given living house.
 Can take radius as parameter.
 * **/api/provision_v3/prosperity**: returns the prosperity value of a service type for a given social froup in a given location (district or municipality).
 * **/api/provision_v3/prosperity/municipalities**: returns the prosperity value of municipalities.
 Takes `social_group`, `service`/`city_function`/`infrastructure`,